m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-5-museum.md

 > Why might you want to do this?

-- Perhaps you want to get the most out of your museum trip by seeing 75% of the items, but you are at the Polynesian Paintings exhibition and you do not want to go back to the other exhibitions!
+- Perhaps you want to gain the most from your museum trip by seeing 75% of the items, but you are at the Polynesian Paintings exhibition and you do not want to go back to the other exhibitions!
-- We can set up and solve this mathematically as a math problem, but this exploratory and dynamic approach offers an alternative.
+- We can set up and solve this as a math problem, but this exploratory and dynamic approach offers an alternative.
   It is easy to edit any of the 8 fractions involved in the calculation.
-- There is a scenario that is very similar to this one that you have thought about many times in your life: you know all of your homework and midterm scores in a course you are taking, and you want to know what score you need on the Final exam to get an A.
+- There is a scenario that is very similar to this one that you have thought about many times in your life: you know all of your homework and midterm scores in a course you are taking, and you want to know the score that you need on the Final exam to get an A!

 ## Creating a Course Grade Calculator

-Suppose that you are taking a class where the syllabus specifies the following weights.
+Suppose that you are taking a course where the syllabus specifies the following weights.

 |           Assessment | Weight |